PRACTICE DIRECTION 16 – STATEMENTS OF CASE

 4.3 Where the claimant is relying on the evidence of a medical practitioner the claimant must attach to or serve with his particulars of claim a report from a medical practitioner about the personal injuries which he alleges in his claim.

 (1) In a soft tissue injury claim, the claimant may not proceed unless the medical report is a fixed cost medical report.
-Where the claimant files more than one medical report, the first report obtained must be a fixed cost medical report and any further report from an expert in any of the following disciplines must also be a fixed cost medical report:
+Where the claimant files more than one medical report, the first report obtained must be a fixed cost medical report from an accredited medical expert selected via the MedCo Portal (website at: www.medco.org.uk) and any further report from an expert in any of the following disciplines must also be a fixed cost medical report: